Charles Pye: Early life

 Charles Pye was the eldest child of Thomas Pye and Alice Hall.
 Born in 1820 his birth date is unknown.
 His baptism occurred on 24 September 1820 at St Mary's church, Castle Church, Staffordshire.
 Charles was probably a few months old when he was baptised.
 His death certificate and obituary state he was 56 years old when he died, which suggests he was born prior to July 1820.

-Charles's brothers, Timothy (b 1822) and Philip (b 1824), where born at Rickercote where their father, Thomas Pye, was a labourer.
+Charles's brothers, Timothy (b 1822) and Philip (b 1824), were born at Rickerscote where their father, Thomas Pye, was a labourer.
 His sister Harriet (b 1826) and brother Peter (b 1830) were born in Birmingham, where Thomas was a brickmaker.

 Following the death of their mother, Thomas took his children back to the family home at Rickerscote to be raised by his brother, George Pye and sister Mary Pye.
 George Pye was later quoted in a newspaper saying that Charles was "educated at Stafford" and indeed his later correspondence was well written.

 With the conviction and transportation of their father in 1836 the children were virtually orphaned.
 Where Charles worked after the completion of his schooling is unknown, however, by 1840 he enlisted at Coventry, Warwickshire, from there being sent for service to India with the 40th Regiment.

 Pye was promoted to Corporal and transferred into the 53rd Foot in 1858.
 He became adjutant in 1859 and was promoted without purchase to lieutenant on 9 April 1860.

 On 14 April 1860 the 53rd Regiment, including Charles's wife, Mary Ann and her children, Catherine and Matthew Farrell, returned to England on the Lady Clarendon.

 In 1862 Charles Pye took his discharge and emigrated to New Zealand with his wife and stepdaughter.
 Here he was appointed Captain of the Auckland Militia in July 1863, and the following year as Captain of the Colonial Defence Force.
 He served at Hairini and Te Ranga in the Bay of Plenty and a redoubt near Tauranga, Pye's Pa was named in his honour.